jsiegenthaler/sendmailx/README.md

 ## Using sendmailx
 ### Testing from a PC without using authentication

-1. Ensure sendmailx is installed on your raspberry pi, and start it with the -a none option (no authentication), example:
+1. Ensure sendmailx is installed on your raspberry pi, and start it on the pi with the -a none option (no authentication), example:
 ```
 sendmailx.js -a none
 ```